India: Communist-led state Kerala ends extreme poverty

 The World Bank defines extreme poverty as living on less than $3 per day.

-John Brittas, member of India’s parliament from the Communist Party of India (Marxist) said, “Kerala has etched a new chapter in history — erasing extreme poverty to become the first place in India and the second in the world to achieve this milestone.”
+John Brittas, a member of India’s parliament representing the Communist Party of India (Marxist) said, “Kerala has etched a new chapter in history — erasing extreme poverty to become the first place in India and the second in the world to achieve this milestone.”

 Mexico: Rubio–Sheinbaum meeting a victory for Mexican sovereignty

-Marco Rubio, U.S. Secretary of State, acting national security adviser, and acting archivist, visited Mexico to meet with President Claudia Sheinbaum.
+Marco Rubio, U.S. Secretary of State, and acting national security adviser, visited Mexico to meet with President Claudia Sheinbaum.

-The Popular Socialist Party of Mexico praised the outcome of the meeting, stating:
+The Popular Socialist Party of Mexico supported the unyielding position of the Sheinbaum government and the meeting’s outcome, stating:

 “The Yankee Secretary of State was forced to publicly acknowledge that Mexico is a sovereign country, that its authorities and those of the United States collaborate in addressing common problems; that each one attends only to matters in its own territory, without interfering in the others’; that they, the Yankees, bear responsibility for the illegal trafficking of weapons used by criminal gangs into our territory, and that the Mexican government acts with the utmost responsibility, complying with what it is required to do according to established international agreements.